govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 Save your configuration, and wait for it to become available in the Cloud Console.

-**NOTE:** One of the advantages of having this load balancer in conjunction with our domain scheme is that it means that we can use the rest of GOVSocial.org for documentation and non-instance specific content.
+**NOTE:** One of the advantages of having this load balancer in conjunction with our domain scheme is that it means that we can use the default path (`/*`) of GOVSocial.org for documentation and non-instance specific content.
 We created a similar rule in our load balancer for `/*` that redirects to `docs.govsocial.org`, which is what you are reading now.
 There is a whole other write-up for that!

+[^1]: Flux to the rescue again!
+This was one of the issues (the other was abandoning AutoPilot) that had us delete all the Mastodon workloads and start over.
+The postgreSQL configuration seems to be particularly "sticky" and, try as we might, we could not get the corrected configuration to take after the initial deployment.